 Typically, your main contractor, surveyor, project manager or package house supplier will sign off the property and apply to the local authority for a completion certificate.
 If you’ve managed the scheme yourself, then the responsibility for arranging this will rest with you.

-The completion certificate is the single most important document you’ll be issued with over the course of your scheme.
-This is the official written record showing that the house has been built and finished to a satisfactory standard and can be used residentially.
+The completion certificate is an extremely significant document you’ll be issued with over the course of your scheme.
+This is the official written record showing that the house has been built and finished to a satisfactory standard, and will be important when it comes to the snagging process.
 So be sure to lodge a copy with your solicitor.
 It’s also the trigger that allows you to apply to HMRC for a VAT reclaim on any eligible materials you’ve used.

 Your new home will now become liable for council tax, so expect a band assessment to come through from the local authority within a few months.
 When your first bill hits the floor, it will be backdated to the completion certificate.
 So it could amount to a significant sum.